 Do the residents have input into the program?

 Absolutely!
 The program would not be here if it were not for the residents.
 Input is sought from the residents through several venues.
-First, we hold a monthly Chairman’s Hour where the Chairman and Residency Director meet with the residents and discuss the program as well as issues in the practice of emergency medicine.
+First, we hold a monthly Chief/PD Hour where the Residency Director and Chief Residents meet with the residents and discuss the program as well as issues in the practice of emergency medicine.
 Second, resident representatives are invited to the monthly education committee meeting.
 Furthermore, residents complete anonymous evaluations of the program and faculty each year.
 Finally, the residency leadership has an open-door policy to voice concerns, recommendations, or any other issues.

 Which residents attend the weekly Emergency Medicine conferences?

-All residents attend conference unless they are on MICU, STICU, PICU, vacation, or in-between nights in the ED.
+All residents are protected attend conference unless they are on vacation, or in-between nights in the ED.

 Is conference time protected for residents?

 Yes, Emergency Medicine faculty and advanced practice providers cover the ED during conference time so those residents scheduled in the ED may attend conference.

 Conferences are scheduled from 0700 to 1200 on Thursdays for a total of five hours per week.
 Twice monthly residents are permitted to do online asynchronous learning and on these days conference starts at 8AM.

 Who teaches at conference?